-In coming to Japan, Daikoku like Ebisu, gained quite a bit of weight, and he was given a hammer.
+In coming to Japan, Daikoku, like Ebisu, gained quite a bit of weight, and was given a hammer.
 No utilitarian item, this hammer looks more like a big drum with a handle attached.
-It is an implement of magic, which grants wishes, spills out coins when shaken, or sparks off good fortune whenever it gently touches our plane of existence.
+It is an implement of magic which grants wishes, spills out coins when shaken, or sparks off good fortune whenever it gently touches our plane of existence.

 With Ebisu bringing fish and Daikoku bringing grain, they had the gamut of food covered in Japan's liberally vegetarian culture of the past, and they were both benign protectors and givers of prosperity.

-Both feature the fulsome belly of plenty as well as exaggeratedly fat earlobes that are symbols of wealth.
-They have been worshipped as a pair since the middle of the Muromachi era, and some traditions even have it that Daikoko is Ebisu's father - others that they are brothers.
+Both Daikoku and Ebisu feature the fulsome belly of plenty as well as the exaggeratedly fat earlobes that are symbols of wealth.
+They have been worshipped as a pair since the middle of the Muromachi era, and some traditions even have it that Daikoku is Ebisu's father - others that they are brothers.

 Other articles by Alan Wiren